-Grand Cayman is a popular cruise port attracting around 1.4 million cruise ship passengers a year and it’s not difficult to see why.
-The island is safe, clean, easy to get around and has a host of shore excursions to choose from, such as relaxing on white sandy beaches, shopping, snorkelling, diving, world famous attractions like Stingray City and the Cayman Turtle Farm and of course there are plenty of options for eating and drinking.
+Grand Cayman is a popular cruise port attracting around 1.7 million cruise ship passengers a year and it’s not difficult to see why.
+The Island is safe, clean, easy to get around and has a host of shore excursions to choose from, such as relaxing on white sandy beaches, shopping, snorkelling, diving, world famous attractions like Stingray City and the Cayman Turtle Centre and of course there are plenty of options for eating and drinking.
 The hard part is deciding what to do when you have just one day in Grand Cayman.

 We have set out some useful information on Grand Cayman shore excursions below with links to more information and recommended tour providers.
-It is worth noting that a lot of the attractions and tour operators on the island have deals with the cruise ships and so may not accept your business or offer you the same prices that they advertise on Explore Cayman, if they know you are coming on a cruise ship.
+We've partnered with many businesses to offer exclusive discounts, so be sure to mention EXPLORE when booking to receive your discount.
+It is worth noting that a lot of the attractions and tour operators on the island have deals with the cruise ships and so may not accept your business or offer you the same prices that they advertise on Explore Cayman if they know you are coming on a cruise ship.

 There are plenty of ways to get around Grand Cayman including some inexpensive options.
 Whilst it can feel a bit overwhelming when you arrive as the George Town port is bustling with activity, the information below should help you make the best choice for your needs.
 You can find additional information on transport in Cayman here.

 If your idea of heaven is relaxing on a gorgeous white sandy beach then you’re in luck as Grand Cayman delivers with the famous Seven Mile Beach and a number of others for you to while away the hours on.